-BHSI operates on a budget between $10,000 and $15,000, sustained by donations from bicycle riders who believe in this work.
-We remain an all-volunteer organization, paying no salaries.
+BHSI remains an all-volunteer organization, paying no salaries or rent.
 About 80% of our budget goes into program expenses.
+We operate on a budget between $10,000 and $15,000 per year, sustained by donations from bicycle riders who believe in this work.
 We do not accept funding from helmet manufacturers or any organization involved in the retail sale of helmets.
 That includes independent bicycle shops.
 Checks made out to us or credit card and paypal donations are welcome from anyone else!
 We can't accept anonymous donations, though.
-BHSI is a 501(c)(3) tax-exempt organization, so all donations are tax-deductible under IRS rules, and our confirmation letter from the IRS is on this site.
+BHSI is a 501(c)(3) tax-exempt organization, so all donations are tax-deductible under IRS rules, and our confirmation letter from the IRS is here.
 To promote the fullest possible distribution we do not charge for our Toolkit for Helmet Promotion Programs and other materials.
 We can certainly put all donations to good use!

-BHSI was founded in 1989 and appreciated the support of the Washington Area Bicyclist Association during our earlier years.
+BHSI was founded in 1989 and benefitted from the support of the Washington Area Bicyclist Association during our earlier years.
 In 2016 we made the transition to a fully independent 501(c)(3) non-profit corporation.
 Our Board of Directors holds its annual meetings in early February.

 11. Contact Information